 The spooky decor is a staple of Halloween celebrations, and this often involves candelabras, jack-o’lanterns, and other sources of open flame.
 While candlelight may set the mood, it can also set fire to your building.
 Regardless of your open flame policy, have your maintenance team verify that all smoke alarms are in working order before the festivities occur.
 If your lease agreement prohibits candle burning, take a moment to remind your residents of this rule.
 Suggest (or even provide) inexpensive flameless alternatives to guarantee happy residents and a safe Halloween.

 Even with attention placed on safety precautions, accidents can still occur.
 Now is an excellent time to remind your renters about the importance of renters insurance, and its respective low cost.
 This small expense could be your tenants’ saving grace if vandalism to their personal items occurs at the property if an uninvited guest steals something during their Halloween party, or their frightened dog bites a trick-or-treater.

-Implementing these simple precautions could be the thing that prevents against real blood being a part of your residents’ Halloween.
-Taking the extra mile to ensure your tenants (and their visitor’s) safety will prevent against a liability and, once again, remind your renters that you always have their needs in mind.
+Implementing these simple precautions could be the thing that prevents real blood from being a part of your residents’ Halloween.
+Taking the extra mile to ensure your tenants’ (and their visitors’) safety will prevent against liability and, once again, remind your renters that you always have their needs in mind.